BrightSpots/rctab-docs/README.md

 ### Overview

-We use a documentation versioning scheme that aligns with, but remains independent from, the [RCTab software versioning](https://github.com/BrightSpots/rcv/wiki/RCTab-Versioning).
+We use a documentation versioning scheme that aligns with, but remains independent of, the [RCTab software versioning](https://github.com/BrightSpots/rcv/wiki/RCTab-Versioning).
 This allows for multiple documentation versions per RCTab release.

 **Documentation Versioning Scheme**: `RCTab v[RCTAB_VERSION_NUMBER]-docX.Y`